awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 There will be many more improvements to the launch experience in the months ahead\.

-We're in the process of rolling out the new launch instance wizard to several AWS Regions\.
+We're in the process of rolling out the new launch instance wizard\.
 If it's not available in your currently selected Region, you can select a different Region to check if it's available there\.

 **Please send feedback**
-We’d appreciate your feedback on this early release\.
+We’d appreciate your feedback on the new launch instance wizard\.
 We’ll use your feedback to continue improving the experience over the next few months\.
 You can send us feedback directly from the EC2 console, or use the **Provide feedback** link at the bottom of this page\.

 ## Quickly launch an instance<a name="liw-quickly-launch-instance"></a>